Jeep Patriot: Design

+An optional four-wheel drive system called Freedom Drive II is based on Freedom Drive I and operates similarly, however in combination with a unique CVT transmission it is capable of a 19:1 gear reduction simulating a low range usually found in vehicles with dedicated transfer cases.
+This 19:1 "crawl" ratio is achieved with a much lower (numerically higher) ring and pinion ratio compared to non-Freedom Drive II vehicles and permits the driver to optionally hold this initial ratio for enhanced control at very low speeds.

+Freedom Drive II is part of an equipment package including several other enhancements intended for use on more difficult terrain, and Jeep Patriots with this package bear Jeep's "Trail Rated" badging.

+All Jeep Patriots include an enhanced traction control system that operates on both driven axles (4WD models) or on the front axle only (2WD models) to supply torque to all four wheels effectively and without a locking or limited slip differential.
+This system is branded BLD by Jeep and operates by applying braking force to a wheel on either (driven) axle if that wheel is measured spinning faster than the other wheel on the same axle.
+BLD remains in effect even if the driver selects the traction control off option.

+The 2.4 L GEMA I4 is an option for the 4X2 model Patriot.

 For Europe and Australia, a 2.0 L (1968 cc; 120 cid; 140ps) Volkswagen-manufactured diesel engine is fitted along with a 6-speed manual gearbox.
-All EU cars are fitted as standard with four wheel drive and a version of the Freedom Drive System that tuned differently from the U.S. versions, but with similar capability to FDII with brake traction control and three switchable electronic stability control and traction control settings for on or off-road use.
+All EU cars are fitted as standard with four-wheel drive and a version of the Freedom Drive System that is tuned differently from the U.S. versions, but with similar capability to FDII, with brake traction control and three switchable electronic stability control and traction control settings for on or off-road use.

 The Patriot won the 2007 Green 4x4 Award and the 2008 4x4 of the Year in the UK.

-The Patriot uses a continuously variable transmission equipped with a four wheel drive system, marketed as Freedom Drive II, capable of holding the lowest ratio the CVT can reach, in lieu of a traditional two-speed transfer case.
-The Patriot carries Jeep's "Trail Rated" badging.

 Models

 The Patriot was offered in three basic models with several additional options available: